neil-yechenwei/terraform-provider-azurerm/website/docs/r/virtual_network.html.markdown

 * `id` - (Required) The ID of DDoS Protection Plan.

 * `enable` - (Required) Enable/disable DDoS Protection Plan on Virtual Network.

 ---

+A `encryption` block supports the following:

+* `enabled` - (Required) Is encryption enabled on the Virtual Network?

+* `enforcement` - (Optional) The encrypted VNet allows the VM that does not support encryption.
+Possible values are `AllowUnencrypted` and `DropUnencrypted`.

+---